-Vehicles with the daytime running light system: The daytime running lights turn on.

-- 2 Sole The side marker, parking, tail, license plate, daytime running lights (if equipped) and instrument panel lights turn on. - 3 ┋○ The headlights and all lights listed above (except daytime running lights) turn on.
+The daytime running lights turn on. (→P. 193) - 2 50€ The side marker, parking, tail, license plate and instrument panel lights turn on. - The headlights and all lights listed above (except daytime running lights) turn on.

-(4) AUTO (If equipped)
+4 AUTO (If equipped)

-The headlights, daytime running lights (if equipped) and all the lights listed above turn on and off automatically.
+The headlights, daytime running lights (→P. 193) and all the lights listed above turn on and off automatically.
 (When the engine switch is in the "ON" position.)